 Puerto Vallarta has a rich history.
 And spending some time learning about the city’s history and culture is well worth doing when you’re visiting Puerto Vallarta with kids.

-Spend an afternoon walking along Puerto Vallarta’s Malécon.
+If you're looking for things to do in Puerto Vallarta with kids, why not spend an afternoon walking along Puerto Vallarta’s Malécon?
 It’s lined with plenty of restaurants and shops.
+Be sure to visit Playa Los Muertos pier for beautiful views of the ocean and shore.
 There is also a Naval Museum that provides more information about Puerto Vallarta’s history.
-And it offers beautiful views of the ocean.

 Want to explore another popular beach destination in Mexico?
 Click here to learn more about all the fun things families can do in Cancun.

-There is so much for families to explore in Puerto Vallarta.
+There is so many unique things to do in Puerto Vallarta with kids.
 The city’s interesting history is worth diving into.
 But you can also dive into the city’s surrounding natural marine wonders too!

 If you’re planning to visit Puerto Vallarta with kids, you really need to plan for a second trip as well!
 After your first visit, you will most certainly want to come back again.

 Have you visited Puerto Vallarta with kids?
-What was your experience like?
+What are your tips for things to do in Puerto Vallarta with kids?
 Drop us a comment on our Facebook page.

 Enjoy this post?
 Take a look at our ideas for a beach vacation in Mexico: